-Superintendents are responsible for:
+Superintendents of Schools are responsible for:

-- ensuring principals are consistent with the application of this Administrative Procedure; - reviewing and approving all Category 3, 4 and 5 Out of School Activities; - reviewing applications to ensure that the OPHEA guidelines are followed for all High Care Activities; - preparing Board reports of recurring Category 4 and 5 excursions and presenting these to the Board of Trustees.
+- ensuring principals are consistent with the application of this Administrative Procedure; - reviewing and approving all Category 3, 4 and 5 Out of School Activities; - reviewing applications to ensure that the OPHEA/OPASSE Safety Guidelines are followed for all High Care Activities.

-Principals are responsible for:
+Principals and Vice-Principals are responsible for:

-- ensuring staff whom they supervise are aware of the requirements and are following all requirements under this Administrative Procedure; - reviewing and approving Out of School Activity Applications, ensuring that all elements of this Administrative Procedure have been addressed and that safety procedures for all activities, including high care activities, are in compliance with the OPHEA Safety Guidelines; - ensuring that the requirements outlined in the Purchasing Handbook and Procurement Directives to obtain three written quotes from prequalified suppliers for all Category 5 excursions are met; - ensuring that all teachers have the additional qualifications or certifications required to supervise the Out of School Activity; - ensuring that the appropriate swim test be conducted and all students and parents/guardians informed of the results prior to the excursion; - communicating Mass dates, that involve either walking or bus transportation to church, to families at the beginning of the school year - maintaining a file of each field trip taken by any group in the school, for a minimum of two calendar years.
-Each file shall contain the details of the trip, including copies of consent forms, and be available for review by the appropriate superintendent; - maintaining emergency contact information for all staff and students participating in Category 2, 3, 4 or 5 excursions; - ensuring that the Family of Schools superintendent is provided the list of students and adults participating in trips over holiday periods, including emergency contact information, prior to the excursion; - reviewing the application package to ensure all supervision ratios, supervisor qualifications and OPHEA guidelines have been met; - reviewing the Emergency Plan for the Out of School Activity; - ensuring all students have an equal opportunity to participate in class excursions which are an extension of the curriculum, and, will not be denied such opportunity because of monetary factors or issues of accessibility; - when appropriate, subsidizing costs associated with Out of School Activities by school budget, Catholic School Council funds, or fund-raising efforts. principals are responsible for ensuring fund-raising to defray costs incurred shall be consistent with the Board Policy on Fundraising;
+• ensuring staff whom they supervise are aware of the requirements and are following all requirements under this Administrative Procedure;

+- reviewing and approving Out of School Activity Applications, ensuring that all elements of this Administrative Procedure have been addressed and that safety procedures for all activities, including high care activities, are in compliance with the OPHEA/OPASSE Safety Guidelines; - ensuring that the requirements outlined in the Purchasing Handbook and Procurement Directives to obtain three written quotes from prequalified suppliers for all Category 5 excursions are met; - ensuring that all teachers have the additional qualifications or certifications required to supervise the Out of School Activity; - ensuring that the appropriate swim test be conducted and all principals, students and parents/guardians informed of the results prior to or during the excursion; - communicating Mass dates, that involve either walking or bus transportation to church, to families at the beginning of the school year; - maintaining a file of each field trip taken by any group in the school, for a minimum of two calendar years.
+Each file shall contain the details of the trip, including copies of consent forms, and be available for review by the appropriate superintendent; - maintaining emergency contact information for all staff and students participating in Out of School activities and excursions; - ensuring that the Family of Schools superintendent is provided the list of students and adults participating in trips over holiday periods, including emergency contact information, prior to the excursion; - reviewing the application package to ensure all supervision ratios, supervisor qualifications and OPHEA/OPASSE Safety Guidelines have been met; - reviewing and approving the Emergency Action Plan for the Out of School Activity; - ensuring all students have an equal opportunity to participate in class excursions which are an extension of the curriculum, and, will not be denied such opportunity because of monetary factors or issues of accessibility; - when appropriate, subsidizing costs associated with Out of School Activities by school budget, Catholic School Council funds, or fund-raising efforts.
+Principals are responsible for ensuring fund-raising to defray costs incurred shall be consistent with the Board Policy on Fundraising (AP607 - Fundraising); - shortening, cancelling or terminating at any time if, in the opinion of the school principal or superintendent, the activity cannot proceed or be completed in a safe or satisfactory manner, due to weather or other circumstances; - collaborating with other schools to combine trips and itineraries, where appropriate; - ensuring a process is in place so that students participating in Out of School